Exhibition open at the RIBA, 66 Portland Place

 Edwin Smith was highly sought-after by publishers and in the 1950s he was commissioned by Thames & Hudson for a series of books, among them English Parish Churches(1952), English Cottages Farmhouses (1954),Scotland (1955),England (1957) andThe Living City: A New View of the City of London (1957).
 His work also featured in Vogue, Shell Guides and numerous other publications to illustrate features and books on subjects varying from Great Houses of Europe to The Wonders of Italy.

-Buy the book that accompanies this exhibition
+Buy the book and calendar that accompany this exhibition

 View the full season guide on events this autumn at the RIBA below or download the pdf(621kB)